f3d-app/f3d/doc/user/08-PARSING.md

 See [W3C](https://www.w3.org/TR/css-color-3/#rgb-color) doc for more details on these formats.

-When formatting a color into a string, it is formatted as `#RRGGBB` if values are multiple of 255.
-Otherwise, it is formatted as vector of doubles.
+When formatting a color into a string, F3D formats it as `#RRGGBB` if values are multiple of 255.
+Otherwise, F3D formats it as vector of doubles.

-When using parenthesis in a command line arg, you may need to quote the entire option, eg: `"--background-color=rgb(84, 84, 84)"`.
+Quote the entire option when your shell treats parenthesis specially, eg: `"--background-color=rgb(84, 84, 84)"`.

 All colors are expressed in sRGB color space.

 ## Direction

-The following formats are supported when parsing a string into a direction:
+F3D supports the following formats when parsing a string into a direction:

 - `[[+|-]X][[+|-]Y][[+|-]Z]` (case insensitive), for example `+X` or `X` for `1,0,0`, `-y+z` for `0,-1,1`
 - vector of three doubles, for example `1,2,3.4`

-When formatting a direction into a string, it is formatted in the `±XYZ` form if possible or as a vector of doubles otherwise.
+When formatting a direction into a string, F3D formats it in the `±XYZ` form if possible or as a vector of doubles otherwise.

 ## Colormap

-The following formats are supported when parsing a string into a colormap:
+F3D supports the following formats when parsing a string into a colormap:

 - `val, red, green, blue, ...`
 - `val, color, ...`

-When formatting a colormap into a string, it is formatted as `val, color, ...`.
+When formatting a colormap into a string, F3D formats it as `val, color, ...`.

 ## Transform2D

-The following formats are supported when parsing a string into a transform2D:
+F3D supports the following formats when parsing a string into a transform2D:

 - A 9D double vector
-- At least one of the following: `scale: val, val`, `translation: val, val`, `angle: val` in any order, semicolon-separated. `scale` may be given one value, which will apply to both the x and y axes of the matrix. `angle` is expressed in degrees.
+- At least one of the following: `scale: val, val`, `translation: val, val`, `angle: val` in any order, semicolon-separated.
+Use one `scale` value to apply it to both the x and y axes of the matrix. `angle` is expressed in degrees.

-When formatting a transform2d into a string, it is formatted as a 9D double vector
+When formatting a transform2d into a string, F3D formats it as a 9D double vector.